wf8/anc_state_validation/README.md

-# Validating ancestral state estimates for SSE model in RevBayes
+# Validating ancestral state estimates for SSE models in RevBayes

 This code repository
 contains scripts to validate the Monte Carlo method of